awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. In a browser, type the URL for a file in your S3 bucket\.
 For example, you might use a URL similar to `http://d111111abcdef8.cloudfront.net/image.jpg`\.

-   For more information about the CloudFront domain name to use in the file URL, see [Format of URLs for Objects](LinkFormat.md)\.
+   For more information about the CloudFront domain name to use in the file URL, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.

 1. Open your browser’s Web Developer toolbar\.
 For example, in your browser window in Chrome, open the context \(right\-click\) menu, and then choose **Inspect**\.